Sun Valley

 The trip experience

-"Trail Creek Golf Course has operated in the Big Wood River valley since 1938 -- Robert Trent Jones Jr.'s design plays through open meadow terrain with the Pioneer Mountains on both sides and consistent Sun Valley Resort conditioning."
+"Trail Creek Golf Course has operated in the Big Wood River valley since 1938 -- Robert Trent Jones Jr.'s layout through open meadow terrain plays differently each time the valley wind changes, and the resort conditioning holds it to a standard the small-market setting doesn't imply."

-Elkhorn Golf Club on the west side of the valley was designed by the Jones family across generations: the original nine by Robert Trent Jones Sr. and the expanded 18 by his son Robert Jr. The Elkhorn setting contrasts with Trail Creek's open meadow character -- more residential adjacency, denser vegetation, and a different view angle on the valley.
-At $125 to $160 in peak season, it provides the trip's second full-round experience at a more accessible price point.
+Elkhorn Golf Club on the west side of the valley was designed across generations: the original nine by Robert Trent Jones Sr. and the expanded 18 by his son Robert Trent Jones Jr. The character contrasts with Trail Creek's open meadow routing -- more residential adjacency, denser vegetation, a different angle on the mountain backdrop.
+It functions as the natural second 18-hole day without duplicating the feel of the first, and together the two courses account for the trip's competitive golf.

-Fly into Hailey Airport (SUN) -- the Sun Valley airport 12 miles from the resort -- or Boise Airport (BOI) for broader airline access with a 2.5-hour drive east on US-20.
-A rental car is required unless staying at the Sun Valley Lodge, which provides shuttle service to both courses.
-Peak season runs July and August; June and September offer the best combination of rate and weather.
-Book Trail Creek 60 days out for peak season weekends.
+Fly into Hailey Airport (SUN), 12 miles from the resort, or Boise Airport (BOI) for broader airline access with a two-and-a-half-hour drive east on US-20.
+The resort provides shuttle service between courses and the lodge for on-property groups.
+Peak season runs July and August; June and September offer the best combination of conditions and availability.
+Plan three nights minimum for Trail Creek and Elkhorn with the 9-hole additions; four for a more relaxed pace with rest time in the valley.

 Side trips & bonus golf